Big Machine Records

-Big Machine Records is an American independent record label, distributed by Universal Music Group.
-Specializing in country and pop artists, Big Machine is based on Music Row in Nashville, Tennessee.
+Big Machine Records is an American record label, distributed by Universal Music Group.
+Big Machine is based on Music Row in Nashville, Tennessee.
 The label was founded in September 2005 by former DreamWorks Records executive Scott Borchetta and became a joint venture between Borchetta and country singer Toby Keith.
-The company concentrates on publishing, management, and merchandising and oversees imprints, such as Valory Music, that are part of the Big Machine Label Group.
-Taylor Swift was the first client of the label.
+The American singer-songwriter Taylor Swift was the first artist signed by the label.
+The purchase of Big Machine Records by Scooter Braun in 2019 resulted in a highly publicized dispute with Swift regarding the ownership of the masters to the albums.